alisdairjsmyth/node-red-contrib-blindcontroller/README.md

 ![Blind Controller](./docs/blindcontroller.png)

-This node calculates the appropriate blind position to restrict direct sunlight through the associated window.
+This node calculates the appropriate blind position to restrict or maximise direct sunlight through the associated window.

 It is configured with the following properties:
 * <b>channel</b>: identifier of the blind - which is used in the emitted <b>msg.payload</b>
+* <b>mode</b>: mode of control
+    * <b>Summer</b>: constrains the extent to which direct sunlight is allowed to enter the room
+    * <b>Winter</b>: maximises the amount of direct sunlight allowed to enter the room
 * <b>orientation</b>: the bearing representing the perpendicular to the of the window
 * <b>negative offset</b>: (optional) anti-clockwise offset from orientation for determination of whether the sun is coming through window
 * <b>positive offset</b>: (optional) clockwise offset from orientation for determination of whether the sun is coming through window
 * <b>top</b>: measurement from the floor to top of the window covered by the blind
 * <b>bottom</b>: measurement from the floor to bottom of the window covered by the blind
-* <b>depth</b>: the extent to which direct sunlight is to be allowed into the room through the window, defined as a length on the floor
+* <b>depth</b>: (optional) the extent to which direct sunlight is to be allowed into the room through the window, defined as a length on the floor.
+(Only relevant in Summer mode.)
 * <b>altitude threshold</b>: (optional) minimum altitude of the sun for determination of blind position
 * <b>increment</b>: the degree to which the blind position can be controlled
+* <b>max open</b>: (optional) the maximum extent the blind is allowed to be opened during daylight hours.
+Defaults to 0.
+* <b>max closed</b>: (optional) the maximum extent the blind is allowed to be closed during daylight hours.
+Defaults to 100.
 * <b>temperature threshold</b>: (optional) temperature at which the blind will be fully closed while the sun is in the window.
 This setting overrides <b>altitudethreshold</b> and <b>depth</b> in the calculation
 * <b>clouds threshold</b>: (optional) maximum percentage of sky occluded by clouds for the calculation to be performed
+* <b>night position</b>: (optional) the position of the blind outside of daylight hours.
+Defaults to 100.

 The calculation requires the output of the <b>Sun Position</b> Node.
 This can be supplemented with current weather conditions, such as that from forecastio or weather underground.  <b>msg.topic</b> should be set to weather, and <b>msg.payload</b> either or both of the following properties:
 * <b>maxtemp</b>: the forecasted maximum temperature for the day;
 * <b>clouds</b>: A numerical value between 0 and 1 (inclusive) representing the percentage of sky occluded by clouds.
 A value of 0 corresponds to clear sky, 0.4 to scattered clouds, 0.75 to broken cloud cover, and 1 to completely overcast skies.

-The node calculates the appropriate blind position to restrict the amount of direct sunlight entering the room.
+In Summer mode, the node calculates the appropriate blind position to restrict the amount of direct sunlight entering the room.
 This calculation includes:
 * determination of whether direct sunlight is entering the room based on the orientation of the blind and the azimuth of the sun - taking into account the negative and positive offset properties; and
 ![sunInWindow](./docs/sunInWindow.jpg)
 * dimensions of the window and the current altitude of the sun.
 ![sunInRoom](./docs/sunInRoom.jpg)
 * consideration of weather conditions against defined thresholds

+In Winter mode, the node calculates the appropriate blind position to maximise the amount of direct sunlight entering the room.
+This calculation is based on whether direct sunlight is entering the room based on the orientation of the blind and the azimuth of the sun - taking into account the negative and positive offset properties.
+When the sun is in the window the blind will positioned in the <b>max open</b> setting, otherwise it will be positioned in the <b>max closed</b> setting.

 In the event the node determines a blind position change is required, it will emit a <b>msg.payload</b> with the properties of the blind including:
 * <b>blindPosition</b>: the new position of the blind